 I do have some low fee appointments for those that are unwaged, are on a very low income or a student

-Monday's Day time including evening.
-Most Days after 4pm including some evenings Or I will do my best to accommodate you.
+Monday's and Tuesdays both day time including evenings.
+Most Days after 4pm including some evenings.
+Or I will do my best to accommodate you.

 What to expect in your First Initial session: